Best Affordable Neighborhoods in Chicago, IL

-Some of the cheapest neighborhoods in Chicago are Marynook, Avalon Park, and Burnside.
+Some of the cheapest neighborhoods in Chicago are Marynook, Calumet Heights, and Burnside.
 These neighborhoods offer some of the lowest rent prices in Chicago, making them ideal for renters on a budget.
-As of October 9, 2025, the average rent in Chicago is $1,951, which is 4.4% higher than last year.
+As of February 21, 2026, the average rent in Chicago is $1,989, which is 2.7% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Marynook